kbwhodat/tmux-fzf-session-switch/README.md

    Press `prefix + Ctrl + f` to open FZF in a new tab.
 (For example, if your prefix is `Ctrl + b`, hold `Ctrl`, press `b`, then press `f`).

-   > **Known Issue:** This plugin requires more than one session to function correctly.
-If you only have one session, the windows won't appear in the FZF list

 5. **Creating New Sessions:**

    If you type a session name that doesn't exist, you will be prompted to create it.